syncfusion/blazor-docs/blazor/scheduler/exporting.md

 ## How to print the Scheduler element

-The Scheduler allows you to print the Scheduler element by using the `PrintAsync` method.
+The Scheduler allows to print the Scheduler element by using the `PrintAsync` method.
 The Print method works in two ways.
-You can find it below.

 * Using Print method without options.
 * Using a Print method with options.